demisto/content-docs/docs/integrations/scheduled-commands.md

 For an example, see the [Autofocus V2](https://github.com/demisto/content/blob/master/Packs/AutoFocus/Integrations/AutofocusV2/AutofocusV2.py) `autofocus-samples-search` command.

-### ScheduleCommand Class
+### ScheduledCommand Class
-`ScheduleCommand` is an optional class that enables scheduling commands via the command results.
+`ScheduledCommand` is an optional class that enables scheduling commands via the command results.

 | Arg               | Type   | Description                                                                                                                                                                                |
 |-------------------|--------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|